uzongoka/pulse-sms-issues/README.md

 ## Contributing to Pulse SMS

 Want to dig in to some code yourself, rather than just report issues to this page?
-I have two open-source Pulse clients that you can take a look at:
+I have three open-source Pulse clients that you can take a look at:

+1. The Pulse web app, built on Vue.js: https://github.com/klinker-apps/messenger-web
-1. The Pulse desktop clients, built on Electron: https://github.com/klinker-apps/messenger-desktop
+2. The Pulse desktop clients, built on Electron: https://github.com/klinker-apps/messenger-desktop
-2. The Pulse iOS client, built in Swift: https://github.com/klinker-apps/messenger-ios
+3. The Pulse iOS client, built in Swift: https://github.com/klinker-apps/messenger-ios

 If you are interested in helping, take a look and see what you can build.
 I am always open to quality contributions towards the app!

-The backend, web interface, and Android apps are not open-source.
+The backend and Android apps are not open-source.
 All the issue tracking/feature requests, for the two repos above, will still be done on this page, as well.